History of the nude in art: Vanguardism

 Two Girls in the Grass (1926), by Otto Mueller.

 Emerging as a reaction to Impressionism, the Expressionists defended a more personal and intuitive art, where the artist's inner vision—the "expression"—predominated over the representation of reality—the "impression"—reflecting in their works a personal and intimate theme with a taste for the fantastic, deforming reality to accentuate the expressive character of the work.
-In Germany, his main center of diffusion, was organized around two groups: Die Brücke (founded in 1905), and Der Blaue Reiter (founded in 1911), although there were some artists who did not belong to either group.
+In Germany, his main centers of diffusion were organized around two groups: Die Brücke (founded in 1905) and Der Blaue Reiter (founded in 1911), although some artists did not belong to either group.

-The members of Die Brücke were interested in a type of subject matter centered on life and nature, reflected in a spontaneous and instinctive way, so their main themes were the nude—whether indoors or outdoors—as well as circus and music hall scenes, where they found the maximum intensity they could extract from life.
-This subject matter was synthesized in works about bathers that its members made preferably between 1909 and 1911 during their stays in the lakes near Dresden: Alsen, Dangast, Nidden, Fehmarn, Hiddensee, Moritzburg, etc. They are works in which they express an unabashed naturism—in line with the Wandervögel, life in the countryside stripped of taboos and prejudices—an almost pantheistic feeling of communion with nature, while technically refining their palette, in a process of subjective deformation of form and color, which acquires a symbolic meaning.
+The members of Die Brücke were interested in a type of subject matter centered on life and nature, reflected spontaneously and instinctively, so their main themes were the nude—whether indoors or outdoors—as well as circus and music hall scenes, where they found the maximum intensity they could extract from life.
+This subject matter was synthesized in works about bathers that its members made during their stays in the lakes near Dresden between 1909 and 1911: Alsen, Dangast, Nidden, Fehmarn, Hiddensee, Moritzburg, etc. They are works in which they express an unabashed naturism—in line with the Wandervögel, life in the countryside stripped of taboos and prejudices—an almost pantheistic feeling of communion with nature, while technically refining their palette, in a process of subjective deformation of form and color, which acquires a symbolic meaning.
 In Kirchner's words, his objective was "to study the nude, the foundation of all the plastic arts, in a natural way".

 Adam and Eve (1917), by Max Beckmann.